ccw152/IsleWebber/README.md

 # IsleWebber
-IsleWebber is a project to demo a perfessional web design.
+IsleWebber is a project with a responsive web design syntax.
 It contains HTML5, CSS3, JavaScript(ES5/6) and some popular library such as jQuery and Ajax and React library.
-Also, the viewport design demostrates by responsive web design.
+Also, the contents of this web  involve in Memory Game, Feed Reader Testing, Restaurant Review application and Neighborhood Map tracking application.

 ## Instructions
 Clone the Github repository and follow below steps: